• Level of education

 Teaching hours

-Training courses that include this module in their offering will endeavor to put in place a portfolio of knowledge/skills that will be carefully documented in this module.
+Training programs that include this module in their offering are committed to establishing a portfolio of knowledge/skills that will be carefully documented in this module.

 Read more